AzwadShameem/CCNY/CS 221/README.md

-# CS 221 - Software Design
+# CS 221
+Software Design
+Grade: A+